steel-design-technologies-pvt-ltd/steelDesignTech-pvt-ltd/README.md

 Steeldesign tech [dot] com is a service provider in hospitality domain.
-It offers service like modular kitchen design solution , dealing in steel design equipments which are used in hospitality domain
+It offers service like modular kitchen design solution , dealing in steel design equipments which are used in hospitality domain.